 And while those who have participated truly love Frankie and his music (and enjoyed my presentation), it has continually been difficult to garner a large audience.

-My very first presentation almost four years ago almost didn’t happen.
+My very first production about four years ago almost didn’t happen.
 The Senior College of Greater Des Moines (I live in Des Moines, Iowa) reserved a spot on their program for my presentation.
 However, the reservations were not coming forth.
-College officials informed me that if I didn’t have at least seven people sign up for my presentation, it would be cancelled.
+College officials informed me that if I didn’t have at least seven people sign up, it would be cancelled.

 Desperate to make sure my pilot Remembering Frankie Laine presentation would not fail, I turned to the print media.
 In September 2013, a wonderful article appeared in the Des Moines Register, based on an interview I had conducted with writer Kyle Munson.
 The article worked, and I garnered over 10 participants for my first presentation that October.
 It’s a wonderfully written piece that I’d like to share here.